oduameh/node-course/docs/Instructions/in-sync-quickly.md

 Fortunately for us, this is a relatively quick process (especially compared to compiling the robust `cardano-node` in Haskell, since we can compile Rust crates in parallel).

-Since Mithril is built with Rust, we need to install the Rust toolchain.
+Since Mithril is built with Rust, we need to install the Rust toolchain:

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh